jaywink/socialhome/docs/installation/docker.rst

 The main application container has the following process controlled by the main Circus process:

 * Daphne for http and websocket traffic
-* The configured number of RQ workers
+* The configured number of Dramatiq processes/threads
 * An RQ scheduler

 The backend application container does not serve media and does not include any frontend.